gourmetjs/gourmet-ssr/examples/redux-i80/README.md

-# Preserving the state when switching routes
+# Using Redux with React I80

-This example shows you how to preserve the state when switching routes in a multi-route app using React I80.
+This example shows you how to use Redux with the React I80 router.

 See the [documentation](https://ssr.gourmetjs.org/docs/guides/using-redux) for more details.